zhihaozhangim/zhihaozhangim.github.io/_posts/2018-08-19-IgniteFitness.markdown

 ---

-What is EasyDinning all about?
+What is IgniteFitness all about?

 - Built a responsive user interface that reacts to device screen sizes using Angular and Angular Material
 - Applied Firebase as real-time database for the storage and sync of exercise information and for user authentication, leveraging AngularFire to interact with Firebase and monitor authentication state